Oetzie/Form/README.md

 <?php

     /**
-     * Custom snippet with the name: mailchimp.
+     * Custom snippet with the name: formMailChimp.
      *
      * Available parameters:
      * @param $event, the name of the event (onBeforePost, onValidatePost or onAfterPost).